potatoTeto/fur2uge/README.md

 ## Caveats
 - All patterns must have 64 rows.
 They cannot be increased or decreased.
 However, cutting the pattern short with Dxx and Bxx is allowed.
-- No more than 15 different unique instruments may be played per channel (Pulse 1 & 2 combined may only have 15 instruments).
-A single instrument playing on all 4 channels will count as 3 instruments (Pulse, Wave, Noise).
+- No more than 15 different unique instruments may be used per channel type (Pulse, Wave, Noise).
+A single instrument playing on all 4 channels will count as 3 instruments (1 Pulse, 1 Wave, 1 Noise).
 - Only up to 16 waveforms are allowed.
 They must be exactly 32 blocks in length, with a height of 16 (0-F)
 - Only hardware envelopes are allowed for Pulse 1, Pulse 2, and Noise.
 “Initialize Envelope on Every Note” must be enabled.
 - Hardware sequence is allowed, but only on Pulse 1, and only for one tick (do not add more than one–the rest will be ignored!)